 Getting thrush for the first time can be unpleasant, confusing, and stressful.
 It is common to think that thrush is associated with something more serious or is a result of "something you've done".
 This is NOT the case.
 In fact, thrush is simply the result of a change in pH balance in the vagina.

 Most naturally occurring yeasts in the vagina are harmless, however an overgrowth of Candida albicans can lead to the unpleasant symptoms associated with thrush.
 Thrush can develop following changes in lifestyle, health or habit.

 Common causes of thrush:

-Antibiotics can destroy friendly bacteria that keeps vaginal yeast under control
+Antibiotics can destroy friendly bacteria that keep vaginal yeast under control

 A weak immune system brought on by illness